mvindahl/zx81-dat-tape-reader/README.md

 When I saw this at a local tech meetup, my immediate reaction was that this could be done better.

 ## Design Philosophy

 - Detecting frequencies would work better than detecting amplitudes over some threshold since amplitudes would often vary across the tape.
 - We cannot assume this to be fully automated in the general case.
 There will be a human validation step.
 - This is made for a niche of a niche.
 Leverage existing libraries and components.
 Resist the urge to goldplate it.
 Keep it simple.

+## How it works

+1. For every sample in the wav file, the surrounding slice of samples is analyzed using a Goertzel algorithm to detect 3.2Mhz frequencies
+2. Sequences of samples which detected the frequency are collected into runs
+3. Very short runs are discarded as noise.
+Runs matching the expected lenght of a zero pulse or a one pulse are marked as such.
+Anything else is marked as unknown.
+4. The result of this analysis is inserted into the editor in a textual format, allowing for a human post processing step.
+5. While editing, a visual representation is rendered for verification
+6. Once done, the file can be downloaded as tzx.

 ## Installation

 Creating installer for various platforms would probably qualify as goldplating so you need to download the code from github yourself, either using git or as a zip file.

 Also, you need to install [Node.js](https://nodejs.org/en/) if you haven't already.